Enclave (video game)

-Enclave is an action role-playing game developed by Starbreeze Studios and released for the Xbox in July 2002.
+Enclave is an action-adventure game developed by Starbreeze Studios and released for the Xbox in July 2002.
 Set in a medieval fantasy realm, players can choose to take on the role of either a "Warrior of Light" or a "Minion of Darkness", complete with separate and unique missions reflecting the nature of that decision.

 A Microsoft Windows port was released in March 2003.
 A GameCube version was also in development but was eventually cancelled in early 2003.
 A Wii port, titled Enclave: Shadows of Twilight, was originally slated for the middle of June 2010, and was released in Europe on May 22, 2012.
 On October 4, 2013, the game was re-released on Steam and GOG.com and made available on OS X and Linux platforms.
 A remaster published by Ziggurat Interactive titled Enclave HD was released on Nintendo Switch, PlayStation 4, and Xbox One on June 29, 2023.

 Gameplay

-Enclave is a third-person action role-playing game mixing puzzles, shooting, sword fights and more in a level-based structure.
+Enclave is a third-person action-adventure game mixing puzzles, shooting, sword fights and more in a level-based structure.
 The player uses medieval and magical weapons to fight enemies.
 It also includes an optional first-person mode if the player chooses.
 At the beginning of each mission, the player chooses a character to control.
 With the character selected, the player selects weapons and gear to equip for the mission.
 Gold is required to equip all gear.
 During each mission, the player collects gold and gems to increase the starting gold available at the start of each mission.

 Plot

-One thousand years ago, the Dreg'Atar armies of the demon lord known as Vatar had all but destroyed the people of Celenheim.
-In an act of desperation, the high wizard Zale sundered the land and created a rift around Celenheim, keeping the armies of Vatar at bay.
-In time, Celenheim forgot the war and forgot Vatar as they went about their daily affairs.
-Now, the rift is closing, and evil threatens the land once again.
-An unlikely hero, freed from prison by happenstance, must rise and fight for Light or Darkness, to either destroy the demon king Vatar or kill the queen of Celenheim.
+Enclave plays in the world of Celenheim that gets ruled by magic, the people of Light and Darkness were separated by an infinitely deep rift that split the Earth millennia ago as a consequence of war.
+It forms an enclave of integrity and order, surrounded by the disfigured and barren wastelands of Darkness, the war-ravaged plains known as the Outlands.
+Over the centuries, however, the deep rift began to close, and skirmishes between the forces of Light and Darkness along the borderlands soon became commonplace.
+Now, it is only a matter of time before these conflicts erupt into a merciless war.

+Celenheim fights for survival.
+A group of men and women are sent on a perilous journey in the hope of saving the enclave from destruction.
+Their adventure takes them through hostile territory in search of the people of Meckelon, their ancient ancestors from whom they were separated long ago.
+Perhaps they will find in them the help they so desperately need.

+But Mordessa, the dark and mysterious leader of the Outlands, plans to summon the ancient demon Vatar, who was responsible for the world's division, from the depths of the underworld in order to claim the magical lands of Celenheim.
+To this end, she sends her servants to obtain an artifact of forbidden knowledge, hidden from humanity until now: the Book of Souls.
+With the book's contents, she would possess the key to the underworld and to powers beyond the reach of mortals.